 - 1. With due regard for the general principles of the protection of the safety and health of workers, Member States may derogate from Article 3, 4, 5, 6, 8 or 16 when, on account of the specific characteristics of the activity concerned, the duration of the working time is not measured and/or predetermined or can be determined by the workers themselves, and particularly in the case of: - (a) managing executives or other persons with autonomous decision-taking powers; - (b) family workers; or - (c) workers officiating at religious ceremonies in churches and religious communities. - 2.
-Derogations may be adopted by means of laws, regulations or administrative provisions or by means of collective agreements or agreements between the two sides of industry provided that the workers concerned are afforded equivalent periods of compensatory rest or that, in exceptional cases in which it is not possible, for objective reasons, to grant such equivalent periods of compensatory rest, the workers concerned are afforded appropriate protection: - 2.1. from Articles 3, 4, 5, 8 and 16: - (a) in the case of activities where the worker's place of work and his place of residence are distant from one
+Derogations may be adopted by means of laws, regulations or administrative provisions or by means of collective agreements or agreements between the two sides of industry provided that the workers concerned are afforded equivalent periods of compensatory rest or that, in exceptional cases in which it is not possible, for objective reasons, to grant such equivalent periods of compensatory rest, the workers concerned are afforded appropriate protection:

-- another or where the worker's different places of work are distant from one another; - (b) in the case of security and surveillance activities requiring a permanent presence in order to protect property and persons, particularly security guards and caretakers or security firms; - (c) in the case of activities involving the need for continuity of service or production, particularly: - (i) services relating to the reception, treatment and/or care provided by hospitals or similar establishments, residential institutions and prisons; - (ii) dock or airport workers; - (iii) press, radio, television, cinematographic production, postal and telecommunications services, ambulance, fire and civil protection services; - (iv) gas, water and electricity production, transmission and distribution, household refuse collection and incineration plants; - (v) industries in which work cannot be interrupted on technical grounds; - (vi) research and development activities; - (vii) agriculture; - (d) where there is a foreseeable surge of activity, particularly in: - (i) agriculture; - (ii) tourism; - (iii) postal services; - 2.2. from Articles 3, 4, 5, 8 and 16: - (a) in the circumstances described in Article 5 (4) of Directive 89/391/EEC; - (b) in cases of accident or imminent risk of accident; - 2.3. from Articles 3 and 5: - (a) in the case of shift work activities, each time the worker changes shift and cannot take daily and/or weekly rest periods between the end of one shift and the start of the next one; - (b) in the case of activities involving periods of work split up over the day, particularly those of cleaning staff. - 3.
-Derogations may be made from Articles 3, 4, 5, 8 and 16 by means of collective agreements or agreements concluded between the two sides of industry at national or regional level or, in conformity with the rules laid down by them, by means of collective agreements or agreements concluded between the two sides of industry at a lower level.
+- 2.1. from Articles 3, 4, 5, 8 and 16: - (a) in the case of activities where the worker's place of work and his place of residence are distant from one another, including offshore work, or where the worker's different places of work are distant from one another; - (b) in the case of security and surveillance activities requiring a permanent presence in order to protect property and persons, particularly security guards and caretakers or security firms; - (c) in the case of activities involving the need for continuity of service or production, particularly: - services relating to the reception, treatment and/or care provided by hospitals or similar establishments, including the activities of doctors in training, residential institutions and prisons; - (ii) dock or airport workers; - (iii) press, radio, television, cinematographic production, postal and telecommunications services, ambulance, fire and civil protection services; - (iv) gas, water and electricity production, transmission and distribution, household refuse collection and incineration plants; - (v) industries in which work cannot be interrupted on technical grounds; - (vi) research and development activities; - (vii)agriculture; - (viii)workers concerned with the carriage of passengers on regular urban transport services; - (d) where there is a foreseeable surge of activity, particularly in: - (i) agriculture; - (ii) tourism; - (iii) postal services; - (e) in the case of persons working in railway transport: - (i) whose activities are intermittent; - (ii) who spend their working time on board trains; or - (iii) whose activities are linked to transport timetables and to ensuring the continuity and regularity of traffic;

+- 2.2. from Articles 3, 4, 5, 8 and 16: - (a) in the circumstances described in Article 5 (4) of Directive 89/391/EEC; - (b) in cases of accident or imminent risk of accident; - 2.3. from Articles 3 and 5: - (a) in the case of shift work activities, each time the worker changes shift and cannot take daily and/or weekly rest periods between the end of one shift and the start of the next one; - (b) in the case of activities involving periods of work split up over the day, particularly those of cleaning staff;